 Encourage Flexible Working

 If COVID-19 has taught the working world anything, it’s that flexible working can be more of a benefit than many companies first thought.
-In a recent study of 3000 people, more than 78% said they’d prefer to work from the office for two days a week or less.
+In a study of 3000 people, more than 78% said they’d prefer to work from the office for two days a week or less.

 Of course, working from home or hybrid working is often job-dependent and many roles still require staff to be physically present.
 However, offering the option to work flexibly can have many significant mental health and productivity benefits, as well as a big impact on the environment.

 A study from the Institut de Ciència i Tecnologia Ambientals in Spain, during the height of the pandemic in April 2020, suggests that working from home for four days a week would reduce nitrogen dioxide generated by traffic emissions, by around 10%.

 Although these ideas to celebrate Earth Day at work are just the tip of the iceberg, even implementing just one of them could help your workplace to become greener and more environmentally sustainable.